lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 In order to send LYX from our Universal Profile, we will first request some free test LYX for our UP via the **[L16 Faucet](https://faucet.l16.lukso.network/)**.

 1. Visit the :arrow_right: **[LUKSO L16 Faucet Website](https://faucet.l16.lukso.network/)**.
-2. Paste the address of your Universal Profile in the input field :arrow\*down: and click in the _"Give me LYX"_ button.
+2. Paste the address of your Universal Profile in the input field and click in the _"Give me LYX"_ button.

 ![L16 Faucet screenshot](./img/L16-faucet.png)